 Does this apply to the Barron County campus?

 As an open-access institution, test scores are not required for an admission decision to UWEC – Barron County.
-However, we recommend taking and submitting test scores to increase access to four-year universities, programs, and scholarships should students choose to transfer in the future.
+However, we encourage taking and submitting test scores to increase access to four-year universities, programs, and scholarships should students choose to transfer in the future.

 Why would students submit standardized test scores if they don’t have to?